Friedrich Georg Wilhelm von Struve: Works

 Struve's name is best known for his observations of double stars, which he carried on for many years.
-Although double stars had been studied earlier by William Herschel and John Herschel and Sir James South, Struve outdid any previous efforts.
-He discovered a very large number of double stars and in 1827 published his double star catalogue Catalogus novus stellarum duplicium.
+Although double stars had been studied earlier by William Herschel, John Herschel and Sir James South, Struve outdid any previous efforts.
+While at Dorpat he obtained in 1824 a refracting telescope with an aperture of 23 cm (about 9 inches) made by Joseph von Fraunhofer, said to be a masterpiece of optical and mechanical quality.
+With this telescope Struve discovered a very large number of double stars.
+In 1827 published his double star catalogue Catalogus novus stellarum duplicium.
 Stars of his catalogue are sometimes indicated by the Greek letter sigma, Σ. Thus, 61 Cygni is also designated as Σ2758.

 Since most double stars are true binary stars rather than mere optical doubles (as William Herschel had been the first to discover), they orbit around their common barycenter and slowly change position over the years.
 Thus Struve made micrometric measurements of 2714 double stars from 1824 to 1837 and published these in his work Stellarum duplicium et multiplicium mensurae micrometricae.

 Struve carefully measured the "constant of aberration" in 1843.
 He was also the first to measure the parallax of the star Vega, although Friedrich Bessel had been the first to measure the parallax of a star (61 Cygni).

 In an 1847 work, Etudes d'Astronomie Stellaire: Sur la voie lactee et sur la distance des etoiles fixes, Struve was one of the first astronomers to identify the effects of interstellar extinction (though he provided no mechanism to explain the effect).
 His estimate of the average rate of visual extinction, 1 mag per kpc, is remarkably close to modern estimates (0.7–1.0 mag per kpc).

 He was also interested in geodetic surveying, and in 1831 published Beschreibung der Breitengradmessung in den Ostseeprovinzen Russlands.
-He initiated the Struve Geodetic Arc, which was a chain of survey triangulations stretching from Hammerfest in Norway to the Black Sea, through ten countries and over 2,820 km, to establish the exact size and shape of the earth.
+He initiated the Struve Geodetic Arc, a chain of survey triangulations stretching from Hammerfest in Norway to the Black Sea, through ten countries and over 2,820 km, to establish the exact size and shape of the earth.
 UNESCO listed the chain on its List of World Heritage Sites in Europe in 2005.

 In 1853, he was elected as a member of the American Philosophical Society.